-If you are suffering from gastroesophageal reflux disease (GERD), which is commonly expressed through acid reflux or heartburn, contact our GI doctors and specialists for treatment and relief.
+If you are suffering from gastroesophageal reflux disease (GERD), which is commonly expressed through acid reflux or heartburn, contact our GI doctors and GERD specialists for treatment and relief.
 NYC gastroenterologist Dr. Anthony Borcich has over three decades of experience treating GERD and acid reflux patients in Greater New York City and is renowned for his expertise, compassionate care, and thorough approach.
 He emphasizes a patient-centric approach, offering the latest diagnostic tests and treatment procedures to fit your unique needs.

 What is gastroesophageal reflux disease (GERD)?